 A review of basic programming topics for the QNX Neutrino RTOS, such as threads, mutexes, message passing, pulses and timing.
 This module provides a refresher course to students familiar with QNX programming and offers background for other course material.

 This course is designed for anyone who wants to develop drivers for the QNX® Neutrino® RTOS.
 By the end of the course, you will have written several sample drivers.
+You will:

 - Familiarize yourself with the methods for writing different types of drivers under the QNX Neutrino RTOS.

 - Focus on real-world problems and the techniques for solving them.

 - Get hands-on experience with exercises that allow you to apply the concepts introduced in the course.